Are alternatives to blood draw tests available after you’re stopped for an OWI?

 After being stopped for suspected drunk driving, police frequently request that the driver submit to a test of his blood, breath, or urine for purposes of determining the driver’s level of intoxication.
 Frequently those tests are either blowing into an intoxilyzer machine or submitting to a blood draw.
 Because not everyone is comfortable submitting to a blood draw, you might be wondering whether you can request an alternative to the blood draw.

 If police stop you and arrest you for drunk driving, there may still be issues to contest in your case.
-At Meyer Van Severen, S.C. we believe that hiring a drunk driving defense attorney when facing these situations is incredibly important.
+At Van Severen Law Office we believe that hiring a drunk driving defense attorney when facing these situations is incredibly important.
 Your freedom, your ability to drive, and your finances are all potentially at stake.
 Contact us immediately and we’ll begin planning how to defend your drunk driving case.
 In the meantime, here’s an explanation of the circumstances surrounding this situation.

 What is implied consent?